-Kingsbridge is a pretty market town in south Devon and the perfect place to call ‘home’ on your cottage holiday due to its size and location.
+Kingsbridge is a pretty market town in south Devon and the perfect place to call home on your holiday due to its size and location.
 You’ll have your pick of places to eat and easy access to shops for the odd pint of milk and a paper, but it’s also great for exploring local beaches and other parts of south Devon on your days out.

 Kingsbridge presides over the mouth of the Kingsbridge Estuary.
 An AONB, the estuary supports local wildlife and birds, many of which you’ll see from your riverside bench, should you stop a while.
 Speaking of wildlife one of the town’s favourite (and free!) activities at high tide is crabbing (wildlife/crustaceans, not too much of a leap right?).
 Grab yourself a pack of bacon, a crabbing line and a bucket then race your neighbour to see who can catch the most crabs in half an hour (remembering to pop them back home at the end of the count up of course 😉 ).